 Councillor David Hall

 Councillor David Hall is the County Councillor for the electoral division of Bridgwater East and Bawdrip.
-He is the Deputy Leader of Somerset County Council.

 David trained and worked as an accountant in both the manufacturing and retail business sectors.
 His career evolved within the software industry where he first worked as a business systems project manager, before moving on to business development and commercial relationships management.
 He now runs his own consultancy business and is a partner in a local property company.